lucaArrotta/Python-library-for-Action-Unit-and-Emotion-recognition-with-CNNs-SVMs-and-SVRs/README.md

   - get\_img\_aus\_intensities:      get the Action Units intensities from an input image (using the SVR-based models)
   - get\_img\_emotions\_occurencies: given an input image, for each emotion, get the percentage of detected Action Units regarding that emotion (based on AUs occurencies)
 - face\_helpers: code extracted starting from the "face\_helpers" notebook
-- streamlit\_web\_app: web app that opens the webcam and uses the trained image classification model to detect the emotion of the recorded person
+- streamlit\_web\_app: web app that opens the webcam and uses one of the trained image classification models to detect the emotion of the recorded person

 - get\_au: given the path of an image, it outputs
   - the Action Units occurencies (SVM-based models)